Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/items.md

 }
 ```

-First we use the `CustomItem(string,string)` constructor to define the name of our item, and the existing prefab name which it should be cloned from.
-The item can be immediately added via the item manager interface, and then modified to make our clone a little bit more unique.
+First we use the [CustomItem](xref:JotunnLib.Entities.CustomItem) constructor to define the name of our item, and the existing prefab name which it should be cloned from.
+The item can be immediately added via the [ItemManager](xref:JotunnLib.ItemManager.AddItem) interface, and then modified to make our clone a little bit more unique.
 ```cs
 private void addClonedItems(On.ObjectDB.orig_CopyOtherDB orig, ObjectDB self, ObjectDB other) {